 Prevention measure of Altitude Sickness

-Everest Base camp is an amazing trek on the foot of Mount Everest.
+Everest Base Camp is an amazing trek on the foot of Mount Everest.
 The highest altitude of this trek is up to 5545m of Kalapatthar.
 It is the dream of many trekkers.
 But not everyone successfully achieves this dream.
 And Altitude sickness is one major reason behind it.
 Some tips to avoid altitude sickness in Everest Base Camp are:

 For Everest Base Camp, you need a proper acclimatization time of at least two days.
-During Acclimatization time you need to hike up as high as possible and return back to the lower place for the overnight stay.
+During Acclimatization time you need to hike up as high as possible and return to the lower place for the overnight stay.
 In Everest Base Camp you will have your acclimatization at Namche Bazaar when you hike up to Everest View Hotel and return to Namche Bazaar.
 Most people think acclimatization means just resting in a lodge but you need to walk the possible altitude and hike back to a lower altitude for rest.
-On this trek, we will have our another day acclimatization in Dingboche.
-During this day you will hike you to Nagarshan HillTop and spend some time there.
-Proper acclimatization not only helps to avoid Altitude sickness but also helps the body muscles and body to adjust to the changing level of Oxygen.
+On this trek, we will have another day of acclimatization in Dingboche.
+During this day you will hike to Nagarshan HillTop and spend some time there.
+Proper acclimatization not only helps to avoid Altitude sickness but also helps the body’s muscles and body to adjust to the changing level of Oxygen.